AnoukSmet/Brain-Quizzers/README.md

 Welcome to my Trivia Game!

-Are you looking to test your general knowledge about entertainment, science, sports and so?
+Are you looking to test your general knowledge about entertainment, science, sports and so on?
 Then you are in the perfect place!
 Get started and you might still even learn a thing or two!

 Thank you for visiting my project!